-The glucagon-like peptide-1 receptor agonists, or incretin mimetics, exenatide (Bydureon[®], Byetta[®]) and liraglutide (Victoza[®]), are incretin-based antidiabetic therapies that are Food and Drug Administration-approved as adjunctive therapy to diet and exercise in adult type 2 diabetics.2-4 These agents work in a glucose-dependent manner and maintain glucose homeostasis through several different mechanisms.
-Incretin mimetics enhance insulin secretion from the pancreatic β cell in the presence of elevated glucose, suppress inappropriately elevated glucagon secretion, and slow gastric emptying, all of which result in improved fasting plasma glucose.^{1-4,6}
+The glucagon-like peptide-1 receptor agonists, or incretin mimetics, albiglutide (Tanzeum®), exenatide (Bydureon®, Byetta®), and liraglutide (Victoza®), are incretin-based antidiabetic therapies that are Food and Drug Administration-approved as adjunctive therapy to diet and exercise in adult type 2 diabetics.
+These agents work in a glucose-dependent manner and maintain glucose homeostasis through several different mechanisms.
+Incretin mimetics enhance insulin secretion from the pancreatic β cells in the presence of elevated glucose, suppress inappropriately elevated glucagon secretion, and slow gastric emptying; all of which result in improved fasting plasma glucose.
+1-6

-The incretin mimetics are available as subcutaneous (SC) injections to be administered in the abdomen, thigh, or upper arm.
-Specifically, exenatide (Byetta®) is administered twice-daily (60 minutes prior to meals), liraglutide (Victoza®) is administered once-daily (independent of meals), and exenatide extended-release (ER) (Bydureon®) is administered once weekly (independent of meals).
-The ER formulation of exenatide (Bydureon®), was developed by adding the biodegradable polymer poly D, L-lactic-co-glycolic acid to exenatide.
+The incretin mimetics are available as subcutaneous injections to be administered in the abdomen, thigh, or upper arm.
+Specifically, albiglutide (Tanzeum®) is administered once weekly (independent of meals), exenatide (Byetta®) is administered twice-daily (60 minutes prior to meals), exenatide extended-release (Bydureon®) is administered once weekly (independent of meals), and liraglutide (Victoza®) is administered once-daily (independent of meals).
+The extended release formulation of exenatide (Bydureon®), was developed by adding the biodegradable polymer poly D, L-lactic-co-glycolic acid to exenatide.
 As a result, microspheres are formed and after administered, continued infiltration of water into the microspheres causes them to swell and release exenatide in a slow predictable fashion.
-Patients who administer exenatide ER will have a palpable SC nodule at the injection site that dissipates as the medication is released.
+Patients who administer exenatide extended release will have a palpable subcutaneous nodule at the injection site that dissipates as the medication is released.
 In terms, of adverse events, the most commonly reported with the incretin mimetics are gastrointestinal-related, and all of the agents are associated with risk of developing pancreatitis.
-Exenatide ER and liraglutide are associated with a Boxed Warning regarding the risk for thyroid C-cell tumors.
-As a result as subcutation in the agents are associated with a Boxed Warning regarding the risk for thyroid C-cell tumors.
+Albiglutide, exenatide extended release, and liraglutide are associated with a Boxed Warning regarding the risk for thyroid C-cell tumors.

-The incretin mimetics have been evaluated in clinical trials and have consistently demonstrated positive effects on glycosylated hemoglobin (HbA{1c}), fasting plasma glucose, post-prandial glucose, body weight, and blood pressure.
+The incretin mimetics have been evaluated in clinical trials and have consistently demonstrated positive effects on glycosylated hemoglobin ( $HbA{1c}$ ), fasting plasma glucose, post-prandial glucose, body weight, and blood pressure.
 In general, the incretin mimetics have been evaluated as add-on therapy to treatment regimens of established antidiabetic agents.
 The most commonly reported adverse events associated with the incretin mimetics within clinical trials were gastrointestinal-related.
-Overall, there is insufficient evidence to suggest that one incretin mimetic is more efficacious than another.8-47
+Overall, there is insufficient evidence to suggest that one incretin mimetic is more efficacious than another. $^{10-50}$

 According to current clinical guidelines, metformin remains the cornerstone of most type 2 diabetes treatment regimens.
-Patients with a high HbA{1c} will likely require combination or triple therapy in order to achieve glycemic goals, and at this time, there are no uniform recommendations regarding the best agent to be combined with metformin.
-Incretin mimetics are recommended as a potential second line treatment option to be added to or used in combination with metformin in patients not achieving glycemic goals.
+Patients with a high HbA1c will likely require combination or triple therapy in order to achieve glycemic goals, and at this time, there are no uniform recommendations regarding the best agent to be combined with metformin.
+Incretin mimetics are recommended as a potential second-line treatment option to be added to or used in combination with metformin in patients not achieving glycemic goals.
 Clinical guidelines note a lower rate of hypoglycemia, an established efficacy and safety profile when used in combination with metformin, demonstrated effectiveness in reducing post-prandial glucose, and the potential for weight loss as advantages associated with the incretin mimetics compared to other antidiabetic agents.
 The incretin mimetics may also be useful as initial therapy in patients who cannot receive metformin, and in whom weight loss is seen as an essential aspect of therapy.
-Among all current clinical guidelines, no one incretin mimetic is recommended or preferred over another.48-53
+Among all current clinical guidelines, no one incretin mimetic is recommended or preferred over another.51-56